Ultrafast heat transfer in single palladium nanocrystals seen with an X-ray free-electron laser: Results

 The FWHM of the fitted Gaussians show similar oscillation periods along the horizontal direction, with an oscillation amplitude increasing with laser fluence.
 The fitted FWHM is different for each crystal, owing to slight differences in crystal morphology and initial residual strain state, but they all show similar oscillations along the horizontal direction.

-The peak movements in the vertical detector direction, $Q_y$, are presented in Fig. \ref{supp-fig:Bragg_peak_COM_FWHM_y} for all measured crystals.
-While no oscillations were observed, peak translations, interpreted as rotations, were found to increase with laser fluence.
-The degree of rotation increases with laser fluence, up to $-0.003\ \textup{~\AA}^{-1}$ or -0.5 mrad ($\sim0.03\ ^{\circ}$) for $\mathrm{230\ mJ/cm^2}$.
+The peak movements in the vertical detector direction, $Q_y$, are presented in Supplementary Fig. \ref{supp-fig:Bragg_peak_COM_FWHM_y} for all measured crystals.
+While no oscillations were observed, peak translations, interpreted as rotations \cite{Diao2020a}, were found to increase with laser fluence.
+The degree of rotation increases with laser fluence, up to $-0.003\ \textup{~\AA}^{-1}$ or $-0.5$ mrad ($\approx0.03\ ^{\circ}$) for $\mathrm{230\ mJ/cm^2}$.
 We attribute the notable decrease in Bragg peak intensity in Fig. \ref{fig:Bragg_peaks}d to the selected Pd crystal being stroboscopically rotated out of Bragg condition.
-The crystal rotation along the rocking axis as a function of delay time was estimated from the drop in intensity by calibrating against a rocking curve, shown in Fig. \ref{supp-fig:Rocking_curve}, indicating there is a maximum rotation of $\sim0.06\ ^{\circ}$.
-This rotation is largely due to the lattice parameter expanding and contracting (see supplementary information).
+The crystal rotation along the rocking axis as a function of delay time was estimated from the drop in intensity by calibrating against a rocking curve, shown in Supplementary Fig. \ref{supp-fig:Rocking_curve}, indicating there is a maximum rotation of $\approx0.06\ ^{\circ}$.
+This rotation is largely due to the lattice parameter expanding and contracting (see Supplementary Note \ref{supp-sec:Crystal rotation}).
+Supplementary Fig. \ref{supp-fig:Bragg_peak_COM_FWHM_y} shows that there is no consistency in the rotation direction for each crystal.
+This can be attributed to the local arrangement of nanocrystal neighbours \cite{Diao2020a}, which would have been different for each of our measured nanocrystals.